eomereu/react/cheatsheets/Sec3-ReactBasics.md

   ```
   > *Refer to following course section for a detailed explanation https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/25599488#overview*

+- `.concat(element)` is a built in method which is called on an array.
+It returns a copy of the array with the given element added to it.
+It is used within **reducer** function generally.

 ## Inside `index.js`
 Basically to import react:
 ```javascript